acceleratescience/acceleratescience.github.io/_posts/2023-12-14-accelerate-science-machine-learning-clinic.md

 ---
 layout: blog-single
-title: Accelerate Science Machine Learning Clinic
+title: Accelerate Science Machine Learning Engineering Clinic
 excerpt: >-
   The Accelerate Programme for Scientific Discovery aims to drive a step change in the use of AI for science across the University of Cambridge.
 To get there,